PranavShelke4/Automatic-Coolant-System-For-Metal-Cutting/README.md

 ![web dashbord 1](https://user-images.githubusercontent.com/88943865/237030579-f35a79a9-b844-485d-8fd1-5f00375aa00c.png)

-* After the metal temperature reaches the minimum temperature, the motor turns on.
+* After the metal temperature reaches the minimum threshold, the motor turns on.
 When the temperature reaches the maximum level, the buzzer turns on.

 ![web dashbord 2](https://user-images.githubusercontent.com/88943865/237031851-2e0cdda8-e156-47f2-9b15-80caa59520b3.png)